BNTechie/Data-preprocessing/Dimensionality reduction/README.md

 ##### 1. Reduces Computational Complexity and speeds Up Learning Algorithms
 High-dimensional data can be computationally expensive to process.
 Dimensionality reduction techniques simplify the data, reducing the computation needed for further analysis.

-Many machine learning algorithms scale poorly with the number of features.
-By reducing the dimensionality, you can significantly speed up these algorithms, making them more practical to use on large datasets.
+Many machine learning algorithms(e.g., Support Vector Machines, Linear regression models, Decision trees, Naive Bayes, etc) scale poorly with the number of features.
+The performances of these algorithms improve after the dimensionality reduction of large datasets.

 ##### 2. Reduces the Curse of Dimensionality and improves model performance

 As the number of dimensions increases, the volume of the space increases exponentially, making the data sparse.
 This sparsity is problematic for many algorithms that rely on dense data distributions.
-Dimensionality reduction helps in mitigating this issue.
+Dimensionality reduction reduces this effect.

 High-dimensional data can lead to overfitting in machine learning models because the model can learn noise rather than the actual signal.
 Reducing the number of dimensions helps in creating simpler models that generalize better to unseen data.

-In high-dimensional data, features can be highly correlated (multicollinearity), which can negatively affect model performance.
-Dimensionality reduction techniques can help in removing these correlated features, leading to better model performance and interpretability.
+In high-dimensional data, features can be highly correlated (multicollinearity), which leads to poor model performance.
+Dimensionality reduction techniques can help remove these correlated features, leading to better model performance and interpretability.
-Dimensionality reduction can help in removing irrelevant features or noise from the data, leading to cleaner datasets that are easier to analyze and model.

 ##### 4. Enhances Visualization
- Dimensionality reduction techniques such as PCA, t-SNE, and UMAP enable us to project high-dimensional data into 2D or 3D space for visualization, making it easier to interpret the data as human intuition and perception are limited to 2D or 3D visualizations.
+ Dimensionality reduction techniques such as PCA, t-SNE, and UMAP enable us to project high-dimensional data into 2D or 3D space for visualization, making it easier to interpret as human intuition and perception are limited to 2D or 3D visualizations.

 ###### Example with the Iris Dataset